Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

   During deposition, friction is set to 0.
 It will be changed when the blade is set in motion in step 3.

-Finally, we now define the general parameters of the simulation, i.e. the time step value (dt), the number of time steps, the Verlet radius (rcut_inc), and the frequencies of the stop/restart and paraview outputs.
+Finally, we now define the general parameters of the simulation, i.e. the time step value (dt), the number of time steps, the Verlet radius (rcut_inc), and the frequencies of the stop/restart and Paraview outputs.

 .. code-block:: yaml